 You should be genuinely interested in research, and genuinely open to the idea of an academic career (even if you are not entirely certain of your long term goals).
 You should also have a demonstrated commitment to increasing educational opportunities for underrepresented minorities.

-Humanities: Art History, Asian and Middle Eastern Languages and Literatures, Classics, Comparative Literature, English, French, Film and Media Studies, German Studies, Italian, Music, Philosophy, Portuguese, Religion, Romance Languages, Russian, Spanish, Theater
+Humanities: Art History, Asian and Middle Eastern Languages and Literatures, Classics, Comparative Literature, English, French, Film and Media Studies (theoretical focus only), German Studies, Italian, Music, Philosophy, Portuguese, Religion, Russian, Spanish, Theater (theoretical focus only)

-Social Sciences: Anthropology, Geography, Government (political theory emphasis), History, Sociology
+Social Sciences: Anthropology, Geography, Government (political theory only), History, Sociology

-Interdisciplinary: African and African-American Studies; Asian and Middle Eastern Studies; Environmental Studies; Jewish Studies; Latin American, Latino, and Caribbean Studies; Linguistics; Mathematical Social Sciences; Native American Studies; Women's and Gender Studies
+Interdisciplinary: African and African-American Studies; Asian and Middle Eastern Studies; Jewish Studies; Latin American, Latino, and Caribbean Studies; Linguistics; Native American Studies; Quantitative Social Science; Women's, Gender, & Sexuality Studies

-Beginning Sophomore Summer, you can expect to meet 3-4 times each quarter with the faculty coordinator and the other fellows, in varying formats.
-You should also expect to meet 2-3 times each quarter with your faculty mentor and/or advisor.
-The most substantial time commitment takes place between these meetings: getting to know faculty; following up on suggestions from your professors; researching your topic; writing proposals for grants and fellowships; familiarizing yourself with academic resources and opportunities.
-Selected fellows should therefore plan to make adjustments in their other commitments (work-hours and/or extra-curriculars).
-You should be able to devote an average of several hours a week to MMUF-related activities; off-terms are usually dedicated to research or other projects directly relevant to your academic goals.
+Programming begins with weekly meetings during Sophomore Summer.
+Throughout the year, fellows meet weekly or biweekly in various formats.
+The most substantial time commitment takes place between these meetings: getting to know faculty; following up on suggestions from your professors; preparing for research; writing proposals for grants and fellowships; familiarizing yourself with academic resources and opportunities.
+Fellows are also expected to devote their off-terms to research or to other projects directly relevant to their academic goals

 You will be asked to write 3-5 paragraphs in response to each of the following questions:

 1) Why do you want to participate in this program?
-Reflect on the experiences of Dr. Benjamin Mays and the goals of the fellowship named after him: how are your own life choices, values, or goals reflected in the life of Dr. Mays?
-Tell us about personal and academic achievements, along with extracurricular involvement, that demonstrate your commitment to the fundamental objectives of MMUF.
+Reflect on the experiences of Dr. Benjamin Mays and the goals of the fellowship named after him: how do your own life choices, values, or goals relate to the life of Dr. Mays?
+Tell us about personal and academic achievements, along with extracurricular involvements, that demonstrate your commitment to the MMUF mission.

 2) Describe your academic interests, the Dartmouth courses that have been most influential in shaping them, and your motivation to teach at the college/university level.
-What steps have you already taken to develop your skills as a researcher and teacher?
+What steps have you already taken to develop your skills as a teacher and researcher?

-3) If you were to work on a research project in your area of major academic interest over the next two years, what topic would you choose and why?
-Be sure to describe the project in concrete terms, explain its importance to you, and suggest how you might get started on your research.
+3) If you were to work on a research project of your own choosing over the next two years, what topic would you choose and why?
+Describe the project in concrete terms, explain why it’s import to you, and suggest how you might get started on your research.
 What do you already know and what do you hope to find out?
-Ideally, this project will lead to a senior thesis.
+Ideally, this project will lead to a senior thesis

 Alumni enrolled in doctoral programs have access to a variety of sources for research and mentoring support, including grants, conferences, writing workshops, dissertation fellowships, and professional development seminars.
 Fellows are encouraged throughout their trajectory to serve as mentors to their peers, students, and future colleagues.